keycloak/keycloak/README.md

 ## Building from Source

-To build from source refer to the [building and working with the code base](docs/building.md) guide.
+To build from source, refer to the [building and working with the code base](docs/building.md) guide.

 ### Testing

-To run tests refer to the [running tests](docs/tests.md) guide.
+To run tests, refer to the [running tests](docs/tests.md) guide.

 ### Writing Tests

-To write tests refer to the [writing tests](docs/tests-development.md) guide.
+To write tests, refer to the [writing tests](docs/tests-development.md) guide.

 ## Contributing

-Before contributing to Keycloak please read our [contributing guidelines](CONTRIBUTING.md).
+Before contributing to Keycloak, please read our [contributing guidelines](CONTRIBUTING.md).

 ## Other Keycloak Projects